 Florence, as in many cities in Italy, is both an artistic and religious destination.
 Wonderful churches can be found in the center of the city, which is included in UNESCO'S WORLD HERITAGE LIST.
 The Basilica di Santa Maria del Fiore is the cathedral church (Duomo) of Florence; the Basilica di Santa Croce (Basilica of the Holy Cross) is the burial place of some of the most famous Italians, such as Michelangelo, Galileo, Machiavelli, Rossini and Marconi; and Santa Maria Novella, the first great basilica in Florence, and the city's principal Dominican church, contains famous frescoes by masters of the early Renaissance.

 There are more than 200 churches in Venice, many containing extraordinary masterpieces of art.
 The church most identified with the city is the Basilica of St. Mark.
 A mixture of Byzantine, Roman and Venetian architecture, the church was built by many artists and craftsmen.
 It is the third Basilica to stand in its place in St. Mark's Square.
 The first two were destroyed.
 The current church appears to have been inspired by the Church of the Holy Apostles in Constantinople.
 It is dominated by 5 large domes and contains many precious treasures.
-It also contains relics of St. Mark, which were brought from Alexandria to Venice in 828.
+It also contains relics of St. Mark, brought from Alexandria to Venice in 828.

 Turin has become a religious destination thanks to the Exposition of the Holy Shroud at the Cathedral of St. John the Baptist.The Shroud of Turin is a centuries old linen cloth that bears the image of a crucified man many believe to be Jesus.
 Modern science has completed hundreds of thousands of hours of research on the Shroud and still it remains controversial.
 Pope Benedict XVI has not publicly commented on the Shroud's authenticity, but in June, 2008, he approved the public display of the Shroud; and during his visit in Turin on May 2, 2010, he described the Shroud of Turin as an "extraordinary Icon... corresponding in every way to what the Gospels tell us of Jesus".